Interview with Miriam Bale, Artistic Director of the Indie Memphis Film Festival

 I'll come right out and say it: I'm jealous of Miriam Bale's career trajectory.
-I didn't have a chance to really ask her about it, so I'm sure it hasn't been all roses and sunshine, but it looks amazing on paper.
+I didn't have a chance to really ask her about it and I'm sure it hasn't been all roses and sunshine, but it looks amazing on paper.
 She's written about film for major publications like The New York Times, Sight and Sound, and Film Comment.
-She's organized film programs - at Anthology Film Archives, BAMCinématek, etc. - and founded a festival - La Di Da in NYC.
+She's organized film programs (at Anthology Film Archives, BAMCinématek) and founded a festival (La Di Da in NYC).
 To put it bluntly, Miriam is killing it.
 She's also a nice person!

 It takes me a while to vibe with someone, so 20-minute interviews are tough.
 Miriam was really chill, though, and happy to jump right in and start talking about Bergman, diversity in film programming, and her position at Indie Memphis.
 I hope everyone enjoys our conversation as much as I did.